AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: SQL Server/Migrate incremental data from a user-created SQL Server database to an ApsaraDB RDS
         for SQL Server instance.md

 This topic describes how to migrate incremental data from a user-created SQL Server database to an ApsaraDB RDS for SQL Server instance by using Data Transmission Service \(DTS\).
 DTS supports schema migration, full data migration, and incremental data migration.
 When you migrate data from a user-created SQL Server database, you can select all of the supported migration types to ensure service continuity.

-**Note:** For information about how to perform only full data migration, see [Migrate full data from a user-created SQL Server database to ApsaraDB RDS for SQL Server](/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: SQL Server/Migrate full data from a user-created SQL Server database to ApsaraDB RDS for SQL Server.md).
+**Note:** For information about how to perform only full data migration, see [Migrate full data from a user-created SQL Server database to an ApsaraDB RDS for SQL Server instance](/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: SQL Server/Migrate full data from a user-created SQL Server database to an ApsaraDB RDS for SQL
+         Server instance.md).

 ## Prerequisites